Aeroservicios Ecuatorianos Flight 767-103: Aftermath

 Newly-inaugurated President of Ecuador, León Febres Cordero, declared three days of national mourning.

 A contributing factor to the accident was the airport's location in the middle of a densely populated area, with public concerns over its risks becoming acute after the AECA tragedy.
 A near-miss incident, which served as a premonition of another tragedy, came twelve years later on 1 May 1996, when an overloaded Fly Linhas Aéreas Boeing 727, which carried the Corinthians football team, overran runway 35 (start of runway 17) after a failed take-off in rainy conditions, hitting the ILS installation, going down a slope or embankment, hitting the perimeter wall and coming to rest in the Tufiño avenue.
 There were no casualties among the 79 passengers and 11 crew, but the plane was written off.

 However, renewed criticism and concerns over the Mariscal Sucre Airport's location would reemerge two years later after the crash of Cubana de Aviación Flight 389, on 29 August 1998, which also occurred after a failed take-off, killing 91 people.
-The crash, which was an almost identical occurrence to that of AECA's, occurred at the end of the same runway from where the AECA DC-8 crashed 14 years earlier, killing up to ten people in the ground and destroying public and private property.
+The crash, which was an almost identical occurrence to that of AECA's, occurred at the end of the same runway from where the AECA DC-8 crashed 14 years earlier, killing up to ten people in the ground and destroying public & private property.

 The CU389 tragedy led to a runway safety area being built at the airport in 1999-2000, which increased the runway excursion space for planes to stop in case of a rejected takeoff or a botched landing.
 However, a similar safety structure was not built in the opposite end of the runway.
 In the end, a new airport was finally opened in 2013, about 18 km east of Quito, outside its urban area.